carlosjordao/SnmpSwitch/README.md

 # ABOUT
-SnmpSwitch is a project aiming probing network devices, mainly switches but not exclusively, and gathering some data through SNMP connections.
+SnmpSwitch is a project aiming probing network devices, mainly switches but not exclusively, and gathering some data through SNMP connections with Python 3 and Django.

 Its objective is *not* do what other monitoring softwares do, like Zabbix and Nagios, which already do that very well.
 Instead, it's something about device configuration state management that can obtained through SNMP.